-ELIGIBILITY Undergraduates at any level who are enrolled at UCSB at the time of the colloquium will be considered.
-The work to be presented may be a completed or ongoing project.
-It is expected that all recipients of undergraduate research awards from the Undergraduate Research and Creative Activities (URCA) Unit will present at this event, or at the Undergraduate Research Slam.
+ELIGIBILITY Undergraduates at any level who are enrolled at UCSB at the time of the Colloquium will be considered.
+Work presented may be completed or ongoing projects from the 2018-2019 academic year.
+All Undergraduate Research and Creative Activities (URCA) grant recipients must present at this event, or at the Undergraduate Research Slam.

-ENTRY AND SELECTION PROCEDURES The submission of the online colloquium entry form is required.
-The online entry form opened on February 1, 2015.
-The 2015 Colloquium entry DEADLINE will be April 3, 2015.
+ENTRY AND SELECTION PROCEDURES To participate, please submit a Colloquium entry form.
+The online entry form opens on March 1, 2019.
 We will attempt to accept all applicants; however, if we can't accommodate everyone, a faculty panel will select participants.
-The Colloquium date is Tuesday, May 19.
-Subject to their class schedule, presenters are expected to attend the entire session, 11:00 a.m. to 2:00 p.m.
+Presenters must attend the entire session unless class schedules conflict.
 Presenters are encouraged to invite their faculty mentors, family and friends.
 All members of the UCSB community will also be invited to attend.

 Undergraduate Research Colloquium - Entry Form

-- If you are submitting an entry for an individual project or are in charge of submitting the abstract for a group project, the abstract must be limited to 250 words or less for inclusion in the colloquium book.
-The abstract should be written for the non-specialist.
+General notes: The abstract should be written for the non-specialist.
 Please make sure your mentor has reviewed the abstract prior to its submission.
+If you are submitting an entry for an individual project or are in charge of submitting the abstract for a group project, the abstract must be limited to 100 words or less for inclusion in the Colloquium book.

 Group project submissions: Projects with more than one undergraduate researcher are considered to be group projects.
 The group must designate one undergraduate presenter to upload the project’s abstract on his/her entry form.
 This individual must submit his/her entry first.
 The remaining group members must include the project title on their forms so they can be identified and associated with the correct abstract.
 An entry form is required from each individual in the group seeking to present or be recognized at the colloquium.
 Remember that your group only needs to submit one abstract.